Privacy notices

 Processor – iGPR,

-Medicines Optimisation
+Medicines Optimisation OptimiseRX

 Purpose – Your anonymous aggregated information will be shared in order to optimise medication.
 This will enable your GP to provide a more efficient medication regime for your personal care.
 Some of the anonymous information may be used nationally to drive wider understanding of the medication is used.
-No patients will be able to identified from the data shared.
+No patients will be able to be identified from the data shared.

 Legal Basis - Article 6(1)(e); “necessary… in the exercise of official authority vested in the controller’ And Article 9(2)(h) as stated below